Image: A View of the Plundering and Burning of the City of Grymross, by Thomas Davies, 1758. Source: Wikimedia Commons.

 So, for those writers, tell me:

-1. tell the forum what you think each author’s argument is.
+1. tell the seminar what you think each author’s argument is.

-2. tell the forum what you think each author’s main question was in writing the essay
+2. tell the seminar what you think each author’s main question was in writing the essay

-3. propose a common question for all the readings.
-That is, looking at all the excerpts, propose a question that you think all the pieces share – a question that unifies all these historians basic approach.
+3. propose a common question for both readings.
+That is, looking at the excerpts, propose a question that you think both pieces share – a question that unifies both historians' basic approach.
 To be clear, it need not be the case that these historians ever actually thought of their work in this way.
-But find a question that unifies the fundamental concerns of all the authors.
+But find a question that unifies the fundamental concerns of both authors.

 For all of these questions, you should also offer evidence, and you should feel free to elaborate.
 But out focus should be succinct statements on the arguments and thoughtful questions proposed.